GL-Li/vimwiki/Rust_language.md

     let origin = Point(0, 0, 0);
     ```

-- **uint-like** structs with any fields: it is useful to implement a trait on a type but don't have any data to strore in the type.
+- **uint-like** structs without any fields: it is useful to implement a trait on a type but don't have any data to strore in the type.

     ```rust
     struct AlwaysEqual;
     let aaa = AlwaysEqual;